getsentry/sentry-docs/docs/learn/quotas.rst

 Filter by releases
 ~~~~~~~~~~~~~~~~~~

-In the case you have a problemeatic release that is causing an excessive amount of noise,
+In the case you have a problematic release that is causing an excessive amount of noise,
 you can ignore all events from that release.
 Sentry supports this by going to
 **[Project] » Project Settings » Inbound Filters** and adding the releases under the
 **Filter errors from these releases** section.

-.. note:: Filter by releases is avaliable only on Large and Enterprise Plans
+.. note:: Filter by releases is available only on Large and Enterprise Plans

 Filter by error message
 ~~~~~~~~~~~~~~~~~~~~~~~